werrett/rpm-recipes/README.md

 vagrant ssh
 ```

-However, the  list of prerequisites for building RPMs FPM Cookery are:
+However, the list of prerequisites for building RPMs with FPM Cookery are:

   * Ruby 2.0 or greater
   * git zlib zlib-devel openssl-devel readline-devel RPMs